Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Background - persistence modules

 Barcodes and persistence diagrams were introduced as discrete summaries of persistent homology information.
 Each barcode consists of a multiset of real intervals called bars.
-The barcode corresponding to the $k$th dimensional persistent homology of $K$ is $\{I_1, I_2, \ldots I_n\}$ if, for all $s\leq t$, the dimension of $\im (\iota_*:H_k(K_s) \to H_k(K_t))$ equals the number of bars in $\{I_1, I_2, \ldots I_n\}$ that span $[s,t)$.
-The corresponding persistence diagram is the multiset of points in $\R^2$, $\{(a_i,b_i)\}$, where $a_i,b_i$ are the endpoints of the bar $I_i$, alongside infinite copies of every point along the diagonal (acting the role of empty intervals).
+The barcode corresponding to the $k^{th}$ dimensional persistent homology of $K$ is $\{I_1, I_2, \ldots I_n\}$ if, for all $s\leq t$, the dimension of $\im (\iota_*:H_k(K_s) \to H_k(K_t))$ equals the number of bars in $\{I_1, I_2, \ldots I_n\}$ that contain $[s,t)$.
+The corresponding persistence diagram is the multiset of points in $\R^2$, $\{(a_i,b_i)\}$, where $a_i$ and $b_i$ are the endpoints of the bar $I_i$, alongside infinite copies of every point along the diagonal (these diagonal points are acting the role of empty intervals).

 Barcodes and persistence diagrams have played a prominent role in applied topology as topological summaries of data.
 In particular, they can provide insight into the ``shape'' of point cloud data through the persistent homology of the Rips filtration over that point cloud.
-Much of the power behind the use of barcodes and persistence diagrams comes from stability theorems such as the stability theorem for the persistent homology of the Rips filtration over a finite metric space.
+Much of the power behind the use of barcodes and persistence diagrams comes from stability theorems, such as the stability theorem for the persistent homology of the Rips filtration over a finite metric space.

-Theoretical advances have increased the flexibility of the algebraic structures used.
 Persistence, such as persistent homology of a filtration of simplicial complexes, can be defined directly at an algebraic level.
 In \cite{zomorodian2005computing}, Zomorodian and Carlsson introduced the concept of a persistence module and proved that barcodes (and equivalently persistence diagrams) can be defined for persistence modules satisfying reasonable finiteness conditions.
 It was shown in \cite{chazal2009proximity} that we can define a distance between persistence modules (called the interleaving distance) and that the interleaving distance between persistence modules is a bound on the bottleneck distance of their corresponding persistence diagrams.
 Throughout this paper we will work directly with persistence modules.